tolauwae/phd-thesis/src/remote/remote.typ

 / db-bp-rem: Breakpoints can be removed in any run state.

-/ db-break: When the debugger is not in the #smallcaps[pause] state, and the $i d$ of the currently executing expression is in the list of breakpoints the debugger transitions to the #smallcaps[pause] state.
+/ db-break: When the debugger is not in the #smallcaps[pause] state, and the $"id"$ of the currently executing expression is in the list of breakpoints the debugger transitions to the #smallcaps[pause] state.

 It is important to note that the #smallcaps[db-dump] adds a message to the outgoing messages, but the other rules expect the outgoing messages to be empty.
 Since the communication is abstracted away, we assume that incoming and outgoing messages are added and removed by an external system, and the debugging semantics cannot get stuck.
 In other words, the other rules in the semantics only handle incoming messages after all the outgoing messages are removed by the external communication system.